 Like most of Dell's (and their subsidiary Alienware's) prebuilt PCs, the XPS Tower Special Edition can be configured in multiple ways depending on your needs and budget.
-But even the lowest config, which starts at a mere $999.99, is a VR ready PC with enough horsepower to see you through to the next generation of gaming, after which point it's upgrade-ready and can be modified to keep pace.
-This lowest spec features a Core i5-8400 and a GTX 1050 Ti, not a staggering amount of power but enough to handle most modern games at medium to high settings in 1080p.
-The XPS Special Edition is not only great for gaming but for productivity as well.
-It features an SD card reader on the front panel as well as a Type-C USB 3.1 port.
+But even the lowest config, which starts at a mere $899.99, is a VR ready PC (though just at the minimum GPU spec recommended for the Rift and Rift S) with enough horsepower to see you through until the dawn of the next generation of gaming, after which point it's upgrade-ready and can be modified to keep pace.
+This lowest spec features a Core i5-9400 and a GTX 1050 Ti, not a staggering amount of power but enough to handle most modern games at medium to high settings in 1080p.
+Built around 9th Gen processors, the XPS Special Edition is not only great for gaming but for productivity as well, and features an SD card reader on the front panel as well as a Type-C USB 3.1 port.
 If you want a gaming PC with a simple minimalistic look, the XPS Special Edition is definitely our top choice.

-It's a great choice if you want a cheap PC to play Fortnite or PUBG on or want something to play PC exclusives but don't want to get too deep into the PC gaming rabbit hole.
-It's also got a cool, understated look that won't embarrass you with a rainbow spectrum of RGB lighting, and if you decide you do have a little more in the budget to allocate to a new machine, you can select some higher end components before purchase to bulk the XPS up a bit.
+The starter spec is a great choice if you want an inexpensive PC to play Fortnite or PUBG on, or if you're craving PC exclusives but don't want to get too deep into the PC gaming rabbit hole.
+It's also got a cool, understated look that won't embarrass you with a rainbow spectrum of RGB lighting, and if you decide you do have a little more in the budget to allocate to a new machine, you can select some higher end components before purchase (or as an upgrade later) to bulk the XPS up a bit.